gcobb321/icloud3_v3_docs/docs/chapters/4_adv-feature-alerts-sensor.md

 ## *icloud3_alerts* Sensor

 Alert updates are also added to the *sensor.icloud3_alerts* entity.
-This sensor entity can be used to notify a device that an error or alert has occurred.
+This sensor can be used to notify a device that an error or alert has occurred.

    - **State Value**:
-        - *none* - No alerts are available
+        - *none* - No alerts have been encountered or previous alerts have been resolved
         - The highest priority alert

    - **Attributes**:
         - *alert_count* - Number of alerts (0 if no alerts are available)
         - *updated* - When the alert sensor was updated
         - *message_text* - A text summary of all errors that can be sent to a device using the notify.[devicename]
 Action.
-        - *yourappleacct@* - The Apple account that caused the alert
+        - *appleacct@* - The Apple account that caused the alert
         - *devicename* - The Device that caused the alert

 ![](..\images\icloud3-alerts-sensor.png)